jamesfte/Obsidian_sword/docs/SQL/sql injections.md

 >
 >     vbnet
 >      http://example.com/login?username='; SELECT COUNT(*) FROM users; --&password=password
+> > INFO:

-> [!NOTE]
+> >
-> This injection may not directly show results in the URL but relies on the database executing a command that sends data elsewhere (e.g., to an attacker-controlled server).
+> > This injection may not directly show results in the URL but relies on the database executing a command that sends data elsewhere (e.g., to an attacker-controlled server).
 > <hr>
 <br>